edgarlanting/dcos-docs/1.10/deploying-services/marathon-parameters.md

 **Recommendations:**

-- Configure ports assignment for Docker containers for `BRIDGE` and `USER` networking in `container.docker.portMappings`.
+- Configure ports assignment for Docker containers in `container.portMappings`.
-- If you use the Mesos Containerizer, pass zeros as port values to generate one or more arbitrary free ports for each application instance.
+- If you use the [Universal Container Runtime](/docs/1.10/deploying-services/containerizers/ucr), pass zeros as port values to generate one or more arbitrary free ports for each application instance.

 For more information, see the [Containerizers](/docs/1.10/deploying-services/containerizers/) and [Service Ports](/docs/1.10/deploying-services/service-ports/) documentation.